MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitor.md

 ## Three-state monitor

 Creating a three-state custom query-based monitor is similar to creating a two-state monitor.
-The main difference is that you can specify details for the **Warning Conditions** and **Critical Conditions** steps.
+The main difference is that you select **User-defined SQL Query Three-State Monitor** at the **Monitor Type** step.
+Then, you can specify details for **Warning Conditions** and **Critical Conditions** steps.

 A critical state has a higher priority than a warning in three-state monitors, and it's verified first.
 If one or more critical conditions fail, the monitor switches to the critical state, and warning conditions aren't verified.